apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 ### Java

-Biggest changes apache/arrow-java for 2025 have been connected to Flight and Avro components plus Sphinx support due to Java implementation being moved into a separate apache repository.
+The biggest changes in apache/arrow-java for 2025 have been connected to Flight and Avro components plus Sphinx support due to the Java implementation being moved into a separate Apache repository.
 Contributors involved in the above are [lidavidm](https://github.com/lidavidm) and [martin-traverse](https://github.com/martin-traverse).

 ### Go

-There has been a lot of work related to new variant type in Parquet implementation done in apache/arrow-go all by [zeroshade](https://github.com/zeroshade).
+There has been a lot of work related to new variant type in the Parquet implementation done in apache/arrow-go all by [zeroshade](https://github.com/zeroshade).